doorkeeper-gem/doorkeeper/README.md

 end
 ```

-In above example, a client can call `:create` action only if its access token
+In the above example, a client can call `:create` action only if its access token
-have both `:admin` and `:write` scopes.
+has both `:admin` and `:write` scopes.

 ### Custom Access Token Generator